 Committed to getting the protection you need

 If you have been the victim of domestic violence, spousal abuse or harassment, you need to protect yourself against future abuse.
 Florida takes domestic violence and the responsibility to protect victims seriously.
 The Law Offices of Lawrence S. Katz, P.A. works quickly to pursue all available protections for you and your children, including restraining orders.
-You can put your confidence in Mr. Katz’s 48 years of experience in complex family law matters to handle your case expeditiously.
+You can put your confidence in Mr. Katz’s many years of experience in complex family law matters to handle your case expeditiously.

 What is a restraining order?